jamestrenda/sanity-plugin-page-blocks/README.md

 # Sanity Page Blocks

-A collection of lightly-opinionated **plug-and-play page builder blocks** for Sanity Studio.
+A collection of type-safe, lightly-opinionated **plug-and-play page builder blocks** for Sanity Studio.
 These blocks are designed to **reduce initial schema definition time** while remaining **flexible enough** to fit a wide range of projects.

 ## Why This Plugin?